fastlane/docs/docs/actions.md

 ----|------------
-  `development` | Renew the development push certificate instead of the production one `generate_p12` | Generate a p12 file additionally to a PEM file `force` | Create a new push certificate, even if the current one is active for 30 more days `save_private_key` | Set to save the private RSA key `app_identifier` | The bundle identifier of your app `username` | Your Apple ID Username
+  `development` | Renew the development push certificate instead of the production one `generate_p12` | Generate a p12 file additionally to a PEM file `active_days_limit` | If the current certificate is active for less than this number of days, generate a new one.
+Default value is 30 days
+  `force` | Create a new push certificate, even if the current one is active for 30 (or PEM_ACTIVE_DAYS_LIMIT) more days `save_private_key` | Set to save the private RSA key `app_identifier` | The bundle identifier of your app `username` | Your Apple ID Username